corbel-spatial/ouroboros/README.md

 ## Introduction

-ouroboros is Python module that provides helpful functions and classes for manipulating spatial data stored in a [File GeoDatabase](https://en.wikipedia.org/wiki/Geodatabase_(Esri)).
+ouroboros is a Python module that provides helpful functions and classes for manipulating spatial data stored in a [File GeoDatabase](https://en.wikipedia.org/wiki/Geodatabase_(Esri)).

 The data (.gdb) are read from disk into memory as `FeatureClass` objects, using [GeoPandas](https://geopandas.org/en/stable/getting_started/introduction.html) under the hood for efficient analysis and easy conversion to other spatial data formats.